 NOTE: CS is not required between UE and MSC.
 The MSC Server supports functionality to trigger I2 registration procedures and maintain SGs association towards MME for EPS/IMSI attached UE.

-Editor's note: The exact functionality to be supported by IWF is FFS.
+As illustrated in Figure 6.4.1.3-2, The SCC-AS-based IWF provides the following functionality within this architecture